FREQUENTLY ASKED QUESTIONS AND RESOURCES

 A: No, not yet.
 Most people build a custom cabinet for their 3kW stove to sit on top of using the standard legs.

 A: No, not yet.
 We are still in a R&D phase for this option.

 A: Yes, direct air is available.
 No, it’s not usually required.
 A wood stove exhausts air outside, so it wouldn’t deplete the oxygen in your small space the same way that a catalytic propane heater might.
 However, if your space is very airtight, the stove might not draft well without a direct air kit.
 Also, if you’re trying to keep your heating as efficient as possible, feeding the stove with outside air could help keep your heat in the house, rather than sending it up the chimney to be replaced by cold outside air leaking in.

 A: The Dwarf 3kW and 4kW aren’t big enough to make a useful oven accessory.
 The footprint of the stove is so small that you wouldn’t be able to fit a useful sized pan inside of it.
 If you want to bake on top of a 3kW or 4kW stove, we recommend using a dutch oven.
 Be sure to get the rear exit kit with your flue system so that you can use the entire top cooking surface.

-A: We don’t recommend using the wood storage stand with the cookstove combo.
-It fits, but it brings the top of the oven (also a cooking surface) to 44″ off the ground.
-With the standard legs, the top of the oven is 35″ off the ground, the same height as a standard kitchen counter.
-If you intend to use the top of the oven as a cooking surface, it can be awkward to use at 44″ high.
+A: Yes, but it brings the top of the oven (also a cooking surface) to about 47″ off the ground.
+With the standard legs, the top of the oven is about 38″ off the ground, around the same height as a standard kitchen counter.
+If you intend to use the top of the oven as a cooking surface, it can be awkward to use at 47″ high.